opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

    To know more about basemaps and how to use them, you can read our blog post "`What is a basemap & how to choose the best one for your data <https://www.opendatasoft.com/2015/09/03/what-is-a-basemap-and-how-to-choose-the-best-one-for-your-data/>`_".

-To manage basemaps, go to Look & feel > Data visualizations.
-In this subsection of the back office menu, look for the "Basemaps" area.
+To manage basemaps, look for the **Basemaps** configuration in the **Data visualizations** configuration interface.

 .. image:: images/basemaps_overview.png
        :alt: Overview of the Basemaps area in the Look and feel > Data visualizations section.

-Basemaps should be managed from the table of the "Basemaps" area.
+Basemaps should be managed from the table Basemaps configuration.
 This table displays the currently available basemaps that can be used on the domain.
 It comprises 5 columns:

 - |icon-reorder| to change the order of the basemaps.
 The first one is the default one on the whole domain.
 - Label: to name the basemaps.
 Each basemap should have one label per language available on the domain.